coalescent-labs/mcastmkt/README.md

 ## Build

-You can simply build the eurexctl project with the provided Makefile.
+You can simply build the mcastmkt project with the provided Makefile.

 ```
 # build the binary